ljs1002/SweetloveGroup/README.md

 # SweetloveGroup
-Miscelaneous functions used in Prof. Sweetlove's group
+Miscellaneous functions used in Prof. Sweetlove's group